roothun7er/CTF-Writeups/DBH-qualifiers-2023/stego/audio/README.md

 <br />

-Shows the input of the flag.txt:
+Shows the content of the file `flag.txt` with the following command:
 ```bash
 cat flag.txt
 ```